 As they continue to age, many seniors feel like they are treated more like infants than mature adults.
 This is especially true when the topic of showering or bathing on a regular basis comes up between an elderly loved one and their adult children.
-Yelling at your elderly parent telling them that they need to bathe daily is not going to do the trick.
+Yelling at your elderly parent and telling them that they need to bathe daily is not going to do the trick.

-It is important to take a deep and look at the world from the eyes of an aging adult and remember from their perspective all of their concerns are valid.
+It is important to take a deep look at the world from the eyes of an aging adult and remember from their perspective that all of their concerns are valid.

-If your aging parent is refusing to bathe, I would recommend talking to your mom/dad and get more information about why he/she doesn’t want to bathe.
-Ask your aging parent if he/she feels unstable, chilled or in pain?
-(I mention this because there are bathing techniques for elderly people with all these issues).
-Also, I would suggest a medical visit because you will need your elderly parent’s doctor to rule out medical conditions.
+If your aging parent is refusing to bathe, we recommend talking to mom or dad and getting more information about why they don’t want to bathe.
+Ask your aging parent if they feel unstable, chilled, or in pain – common issues for our elders when it comes to hygiene.
+A medical visit may be pertinent as they will need to rule out the presence of any medical conditions.

-There are many reasons why an elderly person would not want to bathe and most are usually very simple:
+There are many simple reasons why an elderly person would not want to bathe:

-• Elderly person finds it hard to get to and from shower or bath
+- They find it hard to get to and from their shower or bath

-• Aging loved on find it difficult to get into and/or out of the shower or bathe
+- They feel it’s difficult to get in or out of the shower or bath

-• An elderly parent has had a bad experience with scalding or freezing water temperatures
+- They’ve had a bad experience with scalding or freezing water temperatures in their senior years

-• Create an easily accessible bathing area for your elderly parent; remove steps, lower hurdles to make it easier to get into/out of shower and bath tub
+- Create an easily accessible bathing area; remove steps and lower hurdles to make it easier to get in and out of the shower or bathtub

-• Your aging parent would benefit greatly from using a shower bench to allow them to sit down when it is needed
+- Use a shower bench to allow them to sit down as needed

-• Occasionally an elderly parent will lose time when they are taking a shower or a bath, if you use a timer it will help them remember how much time they have been in the shower or bath and prevent pruning of the skin
+- Use a timer to help them remember how much time they have been in the shower or bath and prevent pruning of the skin

-If your aging parent has dementia and is refusing to take a bathe, there is usually a behavioral trigger that has occurred.
-In the elderly with dementia and bathe time sometimes your loved one will feel a loss of control and embarrassed.
-This can be easily dealt with by a trained home health aide when working with elderly that has dementia.
+If your aging parent has dementia and is refusing to take a bath, a behavioral trigger has usually occurred.
+Dementia patients will sometimes feel a loss of control and embarrassment during bath time.
+This can be easily dealt with by a trained home health aide when working with the elderly that has dementia.